-- Consider in detail whether all options have been duly considered, including the Corporate Policy & Procedures Document and any other guidance issued by the Head of Democracy and Governance. - Consider whether surveillance is considered by him/her to be necessary and proportionate. - Authorise only if an overt or less intrusive option is not practicable. - Set an appropriate review date (can be up to 3 months after authorisation date) conduct the review
+- Consider in detail whether all options have been duly considered, including this Policy and any other guidance issued by the Group Head of Democracy and Governance. - Consider whether surveillance is considered by him/her to be necessary and proportionate. - Authorise only if an overt or less intrusive option is not practicable. - Set an appropriate review date (can be up to 3 months after authorisation date) conduct the review

-NB: If in doubt, ask the Head of Democracy and Governance BEFORE any directed surveillance, and/or CHIS, application is authorised, renewed, cancelled or rejected.
+NB: If in doubt, ask the Group Head of Democracy and Governance BEFORE any directed surveillance, and/or CHIS, application is authorised, renewed, cancelled or rejected.